How this whole-school event develops poetry skills and more

 Poetry Assembly

-The whopoetry-week-online-school-eductationle school took part in Poetry Week, with students writing up to six different poems each, and many continuing their writing in their free time.
+The whole school took part in Poetry Week, with students writing up to six different poems each, and many continuing their writing in their free time.
 To celebrate and share their success as poets, Belinda arranged a final assembly completely dedicated to poetry, which was an inspiring conclusion to the week.

 In front of their peers and teachers, pupils confidently read out their poems, showing pictures of anything that had inspired them and explaining why and how they had chosen to present their work.